-The interim marks an important period during which significant ground-work could be made by WGII and the PrepCon towards establishing the Commission's data handling capabilities that will underpin the Commissions' capacity to meet scientific objectives.
+The interim marks an important period during which significant ground-work could be made by WGII and the PrepCon towards the establishment of Commission data handling capabilities.
+These fundamental steps will underpin the Commissions' capacity to meet scientific objectives.
 Development of data handling capabilities is likely to be regarded as a priority objective for the short to mid-term.
-However, the Scientific Secretariat and the Database Manager would reasonably expect to participate in developing any subsequent database system.
-WGII and PrepCon could, however, develop a needs assessment for the DBMS during the interim period as a recommendation to the Secretariat and the Data Manager.
+Contingent with decisions made by the PrepCon regarding the organisational structure of the Commission, the Scientific Secretariat and the Database Manager would reasonably expect to participate in developing any subsequent database system.
+In the interim WGII and PrepCon could, however, develop a needs assessment for the DBMS as a recommendation to the Secretariat and the Data Manager.

 Confidentiality and security policies underpin the confidence of member States to report data.
-It is essential that the Commission agree and adopt sufficient security arrangements and equitable confidentiality policies that reflect both concerns regarding proprietary data and the needs of analysts and researchers to enable the Commission to meet its scientific obligations.
+It is essential that the Commission agree and adopt sufficient security arrangements and equitable confidentiality policies that strike a balance between the need to maintain the confidentiality of proprietary information and the data needs of analysts and researchers to enable the Commission to meet its scientific obligations.
 WGII and PrepCon could, therefore, develop interim confidentiality and security policies for subsequent adoption by the Commission.
+The rules-based approach currently applied by SPC-OFP may provide a useful template for PrepCon consideration.